Turing551/Git-Commands/README.md

 | `git log` | View changes |
 | `git log --summary` | View changes (detailed) |
 | `git diff [source branch] [target branch}` | Preview changes before merging |

+### The difference between git reset --mixed, --soft, and --hard

+When you modify a file in your repository, the change is initially unstaged.
+In order to commit it, you must stage it—that is, add it to the index—using git add.
+When you make a commit, the changes that are committed are those that have been added to the index. git reset changes, at minimum, where the current branch (HEAD) is pointing.
+The difference between --mixed and --soft is whether or not your index is also modified.
+So, if we're on branch master with this series of commits:
+- A - B - C (master)
+HEADpoints to C and the index matches C.
+When we run git reset --soft B, master (and thus HEAD) now points to B, but the index still has the changes from C; git status will show them as staged.
+So if we run git commit at this point, we'll get a new commit with the same changes as C.